RaisinBread42/scraper-scripts/README.md

 - Scripts fail fast on parsing errors

 ### Better MLS Detection
+- Simplified to direct URL crawling for each EcayTrade listing
-- Crawls EcayTrade URLs to detect MLS numbers using regex
+- Uses regex pattern matching to detect any MLS number presence
-- Exact price matching instead of unreliable fuzzy matching
+- Eliminated database lookups and price matching for faster processing
-- Prevents false duplicates
+- Focuses only on latest listings by limiting to 5 pages per base URL

 ### Better Data Quality
 - Price validation prevents zero-price listings